Red lab coat worn by people working at the Alderley Park Lighthouse Lab

 - 2020-2021 in United Kingdom

-Red Howie type lab coat with the Lighthouse Labs logo, of the type used at the Lighthouse Lab at Alderley Park, by staff working on COVID-19 testing, made by E&E Workwear 2020-2021
+Red Howie type lab coat of the type used at the Lighthouse Lab at Alderley Park, by staff working on COVID-19 testing, made by E&E Workwear 2020-2021

 Personal Protective Equipment (PPE) is important to protect those testing COVID-19 samples.
 At Alderley Park Lighthouse Lab, people wear a lab coat with the logo of a green lighthouse as the neck of a piece of laboratory glassware.
 The Lighthouse Labs take their name from the Polymerase Chain Reaction (PCR) testing technology which uses fluorescent light to detect the virus.